Skip to main content

 The importance of light control

 Controlling the light throughout the day is key to any young child’s bedroom.
-Finding a window dressing that can keep a room dark, even when it’s still light outside, is going to help children of all ages drift off to sleep.
+Choosing blackout blinds that can keep a room dark, even when it’s still light outside, will help children of all ages drift off to sleep.

 Child's bedroom in pale grey with window dressed in chalk white roller blind, lowered halfway under curtains in white with jungle animals in teal, umbre and ochre, grey wooden chair with cushion matching curtains, white cot with grey throw over.